Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Introduction

 \section{Introduction}

-Recently and in the near future, there is and will be big experimental effort to explore the phase diagram of strongly-interacting matter be it by the energy scan program at RHIC \cite{Ye:2018oqi}, the NA61/SHINE experiment at CERN \cite{Andronov:2018ccl} and or at the future facilities NICA at JINR \cite{Kekelidze:2016wkp} and FAIR at the GSI site \cite{Senger:2017oqn}.
-These laboratory experiments at low and intermediate baryon densities are complemented by the detection of gravitational waves of inspiraling neutron stars that allow to learn about the nature of QCD matter at the largest densities \cite{TheLIGOScientific:2017qsa}.
-All these experimental measurements require a theoretical counterpart to interpret and analyse their results.
-First principle calculations are not yet able to be this match in the medium and large baryon density region.
-Calculations on a discretised space-time lattice face the infamous sign problem \cite{Soltz:2015ula} and methods which circumvent it as complex Langevin dynamics are still limited to fundamental theoretical investigations but are not yet connected to phenomenology \cite{Aarts:2016qrv,Kogut:2019qmi}.
-First-principle continuum calculations using the Functional Renormalization Group, perturbation theory or variational approaches are still in progress towards the true number of quark flavours and quark masses \cite{Mitter:2014wpa,Maelger:2018vow,Maelger:2019cbk,Quandt:2018bbu}.
+Recently, and in the near future, there is and will be a big experimental effort to explore the phase diagram of strongly-interacting matter be it by the energy scan program at RHIC \cite{Ye:2018oqi} and the NA61/SHINE experiment at CERN \cite{Andronov:2018ccl} or at the future facilities NICA at JINR \cite{Kekelidze:2016wkp} and FAIR at the GSI site \cite{Senger:2017oqn}.
+These laboratory experiments at low and intermediate baryon densities are complemented by the detection of gravitational waves of inspiraling neutron stars that allow us to learn about the nature of QCD matter at very large densities \cite{TheLIGOScientific:2017qsa}.
+All these experimental measurements require a theoretical counterpart to interpret and analyze their results.
+First principles calculations are not yet able to be this match in the medium and large baryon density region.
+Calculations on a discretized space-time lattice face the infamous sign problem \cite{Soltz:2015ula} and methods which circumvent it as complex Langevin dynamics are still limited to fundamental theoretical investigations but are not yet connected to phenomenology \cite{Aarts:2016qrv,Bloch:2017sex,Kogut:2019qmi}.
+First principles continuum calculations using the Functional Renormalization Group, perturbation theory or variational approaches are still in progress towards the true number of quark flavors and quark masses \cite{Mitter:2014wpa,Maelger:2018vow,Maelger:2019cbk,Quandt:2018bbu}.